-Whether it’s the rapid tap, tap, tap of running shoes hitting the pavement, the slow fluidity of tai chi in the park, or the youthful freedom that comes on the Friday-night dance floor, movement is an important spoke in the medicine wheel.
+Whether it’s the rapid tap, tap, tap of running shoes hitting the pavement, the slow fluidity of tai chi in the park, or the youthful freedom that comes on the Friday-night dance floor, the importance of movement is undeniable and a significant spoke in the medicine wheel.

 The problem is, we just don’t get enough of it—and clients don’t either.
 According to the Mayo Clinic, excessive sitting is killing us.
-As we’ve moved from an agricultural society where we labored from sun-up to sundown, we’ve lost our propensity for movement.
+As we’ve moved from an agricultural society where we labored from sun-up to sundown, we’ve lost our propensity for movement and are now missing out on the benefits of staying active.
 Today, Americans sit 13–15 hours a day.
 These are the majority of your clients.

 For a movement and self-awareness exercise for your clients, send them this link:

 For your own movement self-care, read Hastings’s conversation about authentic movement, and watch the webinar from Heath and Nicole Reed about healing moves.

 Make some joyful somatic noise of your own today and get moving!